- The Washington Times - Friday, October 24, 2025

 “This is an incredible catch-22,” said Sen. Bill Cassidy, Louisiana Republican, accusing Democrats of “tomfoolery.”

-Mr. Cassidy, who chairs one of two Senate committees with jurisdiction over health policy, would like to have a broader negotiation about how to lower health care costs, “not just paper over them with subsidies.”
+Mr. Cassidy, who chairs one of two Senate committees with jurisdiction over health care policy, would like to have a broader negotiation about lowering costs, “not just paper over them with subsidies.”

-The COVID-era enhancements provided an across-the-board boost in the portion of Obamacare insurance premiums the government will subsidize, capping out-of-pocket costs at 8% of household income.
+The COVID enhancements provided an across-the-board boost in the portion of Obamacare insurance premiums that the government will subsidize, capping out-of-pocket costs at 8% of household income.

-The roughly 22 million Americans currently on subsidized Obamacare plans could pay more than double for premiums in 2026 — 114% more, on average, according to nonprofit health policy research organization KFF — if the COVID-era enhancements expire.
+The roughly 22 million Americans on subsidized Obamacare plans could pay more than double for premiums in 2026 — 114% more, on average, according to nonprofit health policy research organization KFF — if the COVID enhancements expire.

 Advertisement